Composite Quantile Factor Model: Empirical application

 The number of estimated factors varies across different methods.
 For example, the CQFM estimate is $1$ ($3$ if \cref{eq:qnt 2} is used); the rank minimization method in \cite{chenetal2021qfm} reports $4$ factors at $\tau = 0.5$; the $IC_{p1}$ and $IC_{p2}$ in \citet[p.~201]{baiandng2002ecma} give $12$ and $8$ factors, respectively.
 Since our focus is on the property of the estimated factor, we follow \cite{stockandwaston2012nberrecession} and choose the number $6$ across different methods.
 The scree plot in \Cref{fig:screeplot} reveals why the proposed IC with \cref{eq:qnt} selects only one factor: the first eigenvalue is $54$ and explains about $22\%$ of the variation in the (standardized) data while the second eigenvalue is $19$ and explains about $7.8\%$ of the variance in the data.

 \Cref{fig:factors1-3} plots the first three CQFM and PCA factors (factors 4 to 6 are plotted in \Cref{fig:factors4-6}).
 The first three factors from CQFM and PCA are very similar to each other.
 Despite this visual similarity, the estimated factors exhibit different moment properties. \Cref{tab:factor moments} summarizes the skewness and kurtosis of the six estimated factors from the four methods.
 We make a few observations.
 First, the CQFM-based factors tend to have larger skewness and kurtosis in the first few factors.
 This means, if the data have large skewness and/or kurtosis, the CQFM-based factors will likely give a better fit for the component ($\lambda_{0i}' F_{0t}$).
 Second, even if other methods such as PCA-based factors exhibit larger skewness and/or kurtosis in later factors -- for example, the 5th PCA factor exhibits larger skewness than CQFM, these larger value will unlikely be helpful in capturing the skewness and kurtosis in the data since it is typically the first few factors that determines the overall variability of the data.
 Third, compared to CQFM-based factors, the QFM-based factors exhibit less skewness and kurtosis, suggesting that estimation done at a single quantile position such as $\tau = 0.5$ may not be effective in capturing certain features of the data; the composite quantile approach is more effective in this regard.
-The small MSEs for CQFM in \Cref{tab:mse asym error} attest to the above arguments. \Cref{tab:adj R2 with 3 and 6 factors} reports the average adjusted $R^2$ for regressing the $246$ variables on the estimated factors.
-CQFM factors can have a better fit for variables with large skewness and kurtosis for regression with the first three factors.
-For variables with large kurtosis ($\gamma_2 > 20$), the average adj. $R^2$ with six factors is not larger than that of PCA, probably due to the fact that the kurtosis of CQFM factors are smaller than PCA factors for the 4th to 6th factor in \Cref{tab:factor moments}.
+The small MSEs for CQFM in \Cref{tab:mse asym error} attest to the above arguments.

 Next, following \cite{stockandwatson2002jbes}, we use the diffusion indexes to forecast one-quarter-ahead macroeconomic variables.
 The forecasting function is given by